 A Visit to the Veterinary Clinic

-Your vet is in the best position to decide if your dog can travel.
+Your veterinarian is in the best position to decide if your dog can travel.
 If she gives you the green light, ask her if she can make the trip less stressful for your dog.
-She’ll know best how to address common problems with your particular breed of dog.
+The vet will know best how to address common problems with your particular breed of dog.

 1. Book a Friendly Room

 Before you travel, make sure the hotel at which you’re booking is pet-friendly.
 There are hotels that don’t allow pets and it’s hard to know which ones they are.
 Plan ahead and do your due diligence.

 If you think your pet is going to be affected by a long-distance trip, split the trip into smaller parts.
 There are some dog breeds that aren’t allowed in some hotels.
 Don’t just check if the hotel accommodates dogs, make sure your breed is on the preferred list.

 Bring lots of snacks for your pets.
 I recommend a braided chew-friendly dog bone that’ll keep doggie preoccupied.

 - Combination Of Real Chicken Wrapped With Premium Rawhide